Supreme Political Council: Current members

+Cabinets

+Government of Change and Construction (2024–present)

+On 10 August 2024, Ahmed al-Rahawi was appointed as prime minister of Yemen and tasked with forming a ministry known as the 'Government of Change and Construction' by the President of the Supreme Political Council Mahdi al-Mashat.
+Two days later the composition of the new government was announced in a presidential resolution.
+On August 18, 2024 the House of Representatives (San'aa) gave confidence to the government and called on it to follow a 36-point 'general program' prepared by a house of representatives special committee.
+The government and SPC continues to be internationally unrecognised in comparison with the Presidential Leadership Council (PLC).

+On 28 August 2025 Israeli airstrikes killed Rahawi and nine other ministers.

-National Salvation Government
+National Salvation Government (2016–2023)

-On 2 October 2016, Abdel-Aziz bin Habtour was appointed as Prime Minister by the Houthis.
+On 2 October 2016, Abdel-Aziz bin Habtour was appointed as prime minister by the Houthis.
 On 4 October, he formed his cabinet.
-The cabinet is composed of members of the Southern Movement.
+The cabinet was composed of members of the Southern Movement.
 However, the cabinet is not internationally recognized.

 On 28 November 2016, a new cabinet was formed.
-It is only composed by members of pro-Saleh GPC and the Ansarullah Movement.
+It is only composed of members of the pro-Saleh GPC and the Houthis.

 However, the UN Special Envoy for Yemen Ismail Ould Cheikh Ahmed said the move was "a new and unnecessary obstacle.
 Yemen is at a critical juncture.
 The actions recently taken by Ansarullah and the General People's Congress will only complicate the search for a peaceful solution.
 The parties must hold Yemen’s national interests above narrow partisan ambitions and take immediate steps to end political divisions and address the country’s security, humanitarian and economic challenges."
 He further claimed that such an action could harm peace talks.

 On 27 October 2020, the Minister of Youth and Sport Hassan Mohammed Zaid was shot dead by unknown gunmen in the capital Sanaa.

+On 27 September 2023, the National Salvation Government was dismissed and replaced by a caretaker government.
+Habtour continued as caretaker prime minister before being elevated to the SPC in 2024.